crystal-lang/rfcs/text/0003-wait-group.md

 Go has the sync.WaitGroup type.
 Java has the CountDownLatch class.
 Both behave in a similar way as the proposed solution.

 The [Earl](https://www.shardbox.org/shards/earl) shard uses a WaitGroup type in its Supervisor and Pool classes to wait on the child fibers it spawned.
+The [Pond](https://github.com/GrottoPress/pond) shard implements a nursery-like spawner with a waiting mecanism.

 # Unresolved questions